sekwah41/SekCLib/docs/docs/setup.md

 ---
 sidebar_position: 1
-description: Info on how to add the library to your mod.
+description: Info on how to add the library to your mod
 ---

 # Adding the library to your mod